 It's time to distill the mash into alcohol after the fermentation process is complete.
 The percentage of alcohol will range from 8% to 20%.
 The alcohol will be extracted from the mash during distillation, yielding clear moonshine.

-If you still need to buy one, get someone who understands how to do it and assist you in building one.
-This is an essential stage, so you don't want to waste your mash on a skill that isn't functioning correctly.
+If you still need to buy one, hire someone who understands how to do it and can assist you in building one.
+This is an essential stage, so you don't want to waste your money on a skill that isn't functioning correctly.

 Make One Now!